Homer Bigart: Civil rights movement

-The New York Times dispatched Bigart to cover some of the most significant events of the struggle of Southern Blacks for civil rights.
-He followed the 101st Airborne Division into Little Rock, Arkansas in 1957, in response to Governor Orval Faubus's refusal to comply with federal court orders to desegregate the city's public schools.
+The New York Times dispatched Bigart to cover some of the most significant events of the struggle of Southern blacks for civil rights.
+He followed the 101st Airborne Division into Little Rock, Arkansas, in 1957, in response to Governor Orval Faubus's refusal to comply with federal court orders to desegregate the city's public schools.
 He covered the demonstrations in St. Augustine, Florida, that led directly to the passage of the landmark Civil Rights Act of 1964.
 His dispatch's blunt description of civil rights opponents in Philadelphia, Mississippi, as "peckerwoods' and "rednecks," following the disappearance of civil rights activists Mickey Schwerner, James Cheney, and Andrew Goodman, set Bigart apart from other Times reporters.

 Personal life

 He divorced his first wife, Alice Veit.

 Alice Weel, his second wife, died of cancer in 1969.
-Alice Weel Bigart was the first woman to write full-time for a US network news program, when she joined CBS's Douglas Edwards and the News in 1948 and later became producer of 60 Minutes).
+Alice Weel Bigart was the first woman to write full-time for a US network news program, when she joined CBS's Douglas Edwards and the News in 1948 and later became a producer of 60 Minutes.
 Hélène Montgomery-Moore, the widow of Major Cecil Montgomery-Moore, DFC, funded the Mrs. Cecil Montgomery-Moore Scholarship for journalism, in memory of Alice Weel Bigart.

 Bigart retired in 1973 and died in 1991 in Portsmouth, New Hampshire, of cancer.
 He was survived by his third wife, Else Holmelund Minarik, a writer of children's books.